Georgia’s advocate for injured workers

 Raised in North Florida and South Georgia, Mr. Ramos is a graduate of Florida State University and Walter F. George School of Law at Mercer University in Georgia.
 He has been practicing law in Georgia since 1999.
 In 2005, he opened Ramos & Law in Atlanta to focus exclusively on assisting Georgia’s injured workers.

-Bryan Ramos is a litigator who has dedicated his practice to Georgia’s working class.
+Bryan Ramos is a litigator who has dedicated his practice to Georgia’s injured workers.

-He has effectively handled hundreds of cases over his twenty years (20) of practicing law.
-As a former insurance defense lawyer, Mr. Ramos became well-versed in the ruthless insurance tactics designed to deprive well-deserving workers from their earned benefits.
+He has effectively handled thousands of workers’ compensation cases as a litigator.
+As a former insurance defense lawyer, Mr. Ramos became well-versed in the ruthless insurance tactics designed to deprive well-deserving workers of their earned benefits.
 After many years of representing some of the largest insurance companies and self-insured workers in America, Mr. Ramos decided to serve Georgia’s injured employees rather than work against them.

-- “AV” Highest Possible Peer Review Rating, Martindale Hubbell, 2010 to the present
+- “AV” Highest Possible Peer Review Rating, Martindale-Hubbell, 2010 – Present

 - Selected as one of Georgia’s Legal Elite, Georgia Trend, 2016

 - Selected as a Delegate of The United States to Attend the 2015 APEC SME Summit In Manila, Philippines, United States Delegate to APEC, United States Department of State, 2015